ptikobj/cv/resume.md

   *Marketing Director*, January 2013 - March 2015

   - In charge of all marketing activities and business development.
+  - Relocated from Cape Town to Johannesburg to open the company's second branch as sole manager and employee, expanding Elexsys into new business territory and forging relationships with new clients.
+This directly contributed to increasing annual turnover by R1.5 million.
   - Developed and maintained four product websites, designed and published all marketing material including technical data sheets and product adverts.